ayansengupta17/ayansengupta17.github.io/_projects/projects-2.md

 ## Results

 The best results were got for 2 layer convolution neural network with  relu activation function for the 2 covolution layers and sigmoid activation function for fully connected layer.For the 1st covolution layer  filter dimention is 64 and kernal size 7   with stride [3 , 3].
-Then max pooling was done with filter $4 \times 4$\par.
+Then max pooling was done with filter 4 x 4.
 For 2nd convolution layer the filter dimension is 128 and kernal size 4 and with stride
 [2 , 2].
 The optimum learning rate was 0.005 and momentum 0.9.
 The evaluation of best model gives,

 **Accuracy = 98.1 %**